-The EOS Additive Manufacturing process allows for fast, flexible, and cost-effective production of individual or small customized lots of medical devices and instruments.
+The EOS 3D Printing Additive Manufacturing process allows for fast, flexible, and cost-effective production of individual or small customized lots of medical devices and instruments.

 Many medical devices and laboratory equipment components are complex, high-quality niche products manufactured in small series.
-Conventional production often requires expensive tools whose costs will have to factor into the price of these products.
+Conventional production often requires expensive tools whose costs will have to factor into the price of these products 3D printing.
 Additive Manufacturing, on the other hand, requires no tools and therefore enables cost-effective production of components in smaller series up to a batch size of one.

 Medical technology companies have recognized this outstanding business potential and are now firm proponents of the additive layering process.
 An example is Andreas Hettich GmbH, a centrifuge manufacturer, where the process is used for product development and production.
 In this way, the company has managed not only to increase the value of its products but also to lower production costs.

 The typical production volume of the company’s centrifuges amounts to between 10 and 1,000 units per year.
 Hettich has invented and patented a new type of centrifuge which enables the sedimentation and separation of blood components in one device.
 The ROTOMAT consists of a drum motor with six containers and drip trays.
 The containers have a complex geometry and are subject to high rotational speeds with acceleration forces